WebComponentsGuide/webcomponents.guide/learn/javascript/events-in-more-detail.md

 const target = new EventTarget()

-// Pass in the entire object!
+// Pass in the entire object
 target.addEventListener("start", logger)

 target.dispatchEvent(new Event("start"))